Targa High Country

-Targa High Country is a tarmac-based rally event held on the state of Victoria, Australia, annually.
+Targa High Country is a tarmac-based rally event held in the state of Victoria, Australia, annually.
 The inaugural event was 2010.
 The event has a short course design of approximately 200 competitive kilometres covered in two days over sixteen closed road competitive rally stages.

 Rally format

 The event is held north of Melbourne in the high country area and race around Mansfield on the first day of competition.